keziah55/pick/README.md

 ![Genre filters](screenshots/genre_filters.png)

 Films can be grouped into series.
-Click through to see all the series members.
+You can then click through to see all the series members.

 ![Film series](screenshots/media_series.png)